Issue Brief // Personal Liberty

 Legal Protections for Doctors Treating Pregnant Patients

-Shields healthcare professionals from criminal liability when providing medically necessary treatment to pregnant women—a direct response to the chilling effect Georgia's 6-week abortion ban has had on OB-GYN care.
+Shields healthcare professionals from criminal liability when providing medically necessary treatment to pregnant patients, including pregnancy complications and emergency care.

 Checking Georgia Legislature status...